xXleowXx/gitlab-charts/doc/advanced/multiple-databases/index.md

 ### Shut down GitLab

-To prevent GitLab from writing to the database while switching to multiple databases, you need to shut down all the services that write to the GitLab current database:
+To prevent GitLab from writing to the database while switching to multiple databases, you need to shut down all the services that write to the current GitLab database.

 1. Save the existing replicas for each database accessing deployment: